Qengineering/YoloIP/README.md

 ------------

 ## Software.
-There are two versions of the YoloCam software.
+There are two versions of the YoloIP software.
 You have to choose which one you want to use.<br><br>
 The _**GPIO**_ version.
 This version activates the GPIO output pins when a recognized object triggers an event.<br>
 There is a live feed to your browser.<br>
 The GPIO outputs act in real-time.
 There is no 10-second latency.<br>